 Quizzes.
 Each week a 10 question quiz over the material covered during the week will be taken using the MML program.
 You may take the quiz up to 6 times and the best score will be recorded.
 Each quiz will be slightly different.
 There will be a 30 minute time limit on each quiz.
-The quiz score each week will be out of 5 points.
+The quiz score each week will be out of 10 points.

 Examinations.
 There will be four (4) hour examinations with a possible score of 100 points each and a 200 point comprehensive two (2) hour final examination.
-All Exams must be Proctored and a Proctor Agreement must be on file with the outreach office prior to the first exam.
+All Exams must be Proctored and a Proctor Agreement must be on file with Mrs. Tree prior to the first exam.
 Make-up midterm exams will be given only for documented, valid and unavoidable conflicts.
-Your request to receive a make-up exam must be made in writing in advance for known conflicts or in a timely manner when extenuating circumstances arise.
+Your request to receive a make-up exam must be made in writing in advance for known conflicts or within 24 hours of the exam date when extenuating circumstances arise (documentation required).
 If this condition is not satisfied, it is understood that the opportunity to receive a make-up exam is voided.
-In the instance that a make-up exam is appropriate, arrangements will need to be made with myself , the outreach office and your proctor to accommodate the make-up exam.
+In the instance that a make-up exam is appropriate, arrangements will need to be made with myself, and your proctor to accommodate the make-up exam.
 Bring your student ID to each examination.